O'Shirrane History, Family Crest & Coats of Arms

 O'Shirrane Spelling Variations

-spelling variations encountered while researching the name O'Shirrane.
+Names were simply spelled as they sounded by medieval scribes and church officials.
+Therefore, during the lifetime of a single person, his name was often spelt in many different ways, explaining the many spelling variations encountered while researching the name O'Shirrane.
 Some of these variations included: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.

 Early Notables of the O'Shirrane family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early O'Shirrane Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O'Shirrane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Shirrane family to the New World and Oceana
+Migration of the O'Shirrane family

 Irish immigration to North American began in the late 18th century as many Irish families desired to own their own land.
 This pattern of immigration grew slowly yet steadily until the 1840s.
 At that time, a failed crop and a growing population in Ireland resulted in the Great Potato Famine.
 Poverty, disease, and starvation ravaged the land.
 To ease their pain and suffering the Irish often looked upon North America as a solution: hundreds of thousands undertook the voyage.
 Their arrival meant the growth of industry and commerce for British North America and the United States.
 For the individual Irishman, it meant survival and hope, and the opportunity for work, freedom, and ownership of land.
 The early immigration and passenger lists revealed many bearing the name O'Shirrane: Daniel, Edward, Hugh, Patrick and Thomas Sheerin who landed in Philadelphia, Pennsylvania between 1804 and 1864; Edward and John Sheering landed in Philadelphia in 1867.